owulveryck/blog/content/post/wasm-go.md

 Luckily, the Go authors made this task easy by providing a Javascript Loader.
 This loader is here `~/gowasm/misc/wasm/wasm_exec.js`.
 It comes with an HTML file that takes care of gluing everything in the browser.

-To actually run our file, let's copy the the following files in a directory and serve them by a webserver:
+To actually run our file, let's copy the following files in a directory and serve them by a webserver:

 ```
 ~ mkdir ~/wasmtest
 ~ cp ~/gowasm/misc/wasm/wasm_exec.js ~/wasmtest
-~ cp ~/gowasm/misc/wasm/wasm_exec.html~/wasmtest/index.html
+~ cp ~/gowasm/misc/wasm/wasm_exec.html ~/wasmtest/index.html
 ~ cp example.wasm ~/wasmtest
 ```